Пропустити навігацію

 Why Uncertainty Feels Threatening

 When uncertainty feels intolerable, the brain interprets it as danger.
-The unknown becomes a problem that must be solved immediately, and events that are merely unclear begin to feel threatening.
+The unknown becomes a problem that must be solved immediately, and situations that are merely unclear begin to feel threatening.

 Trying to Control or Avoid the Unknown